antonvh/LMS-uart-esp/Projects/OledSpeed/README.md

 ![plot](./images/text-image-anikation-oled.gif)

-Note: the display shown above is a PI display.
+Note: the display shown above is an SPI display.
 This project uses an I2C based display.

 ## Starting the project